 While feral cats are not suited to being pets, they can live harmoniously with their human neighbors with just a few considerations.
 While it is crucial to ensure that community cats are not continuing to contribute to an overpopulation problem, having cats roaming the neighborhood can help to reduce the overall number of problem rodents, like mice, rats, and shrews.
 That’s a big plus in my book!

 Community cats typically avoid humans and their pets, and undisturbed feral cats are rarely the cause of either bites or the spread of disease.
-The TNR programs that many areas, including Brevard County, have adopted help to allow independent felines their best chance of a long, satisfying life, as well as making them better neighbors to nearby humans.
+The TNR programs that many areas, including Brevard County, have adopted help to allow independent felines their best chance of a long, satisfying life and make them better neighbors to nearby humans.

 HI Melanie;